kieronberg/CUDA_assignments/assignment2/README.md

 If the filter is very small ($3 \times 3$), unrolling the loops entirely can help the compiler keep values in registers rather than fetching them from any memory at all.

 ---

-**Verdict:** Your optimized implementation successfully cut the GPU execution time nearly in half compared to the naive approach, proving that **memory hierarchy management** is the king of CUDA optimization.